BU-Spark/ds-bad-landlords-data-pipeline/DataProcessing.md

 - case_status == "Active"
 - case_type == "Housing Court Civil" | "Housing Court Summary Process"
 - party_type == "Defendant"
+- cases where the plaintiff is the City of Boston or Inspectional Services Department

 Note: The above filters may not be enough to narrow down to only cases that meet Criteria I. The current outstanding challenge is to identify cases where;